Keksuccino/docs_fancymenu/docs/placeholders.md

 ---
 # Placeholders

-Placeholders are dynamic values that get replaced with actual content when they are used.
-In FancyMenu, placeholders allow you to insert dynamic content into various elements like text, buttons, and loading requirements.
-Think of them as variables that get evaluated and replaced with their actual values when your layouts are displayed.
+Placeholders insert live values into text, buttons, requirements, and other supported fields.

 # General Information